- 1 pound uncooked mostaccioli

 - Spoon half of the pasta mixture into a greased shallow 3-qt. baking dish; layer with cheese mixture and remaining pasta mixture.

-- Cover and bake at 375° for 40 minutes or until a meat thermometer reads 160°.
+- Cover and bake at 375° for 40 minutes or until a thermometer reads 160°.
 Uncover; top with Romano cheese.
 Bake 5 minutes longer or until heated through.
 Yield: 10-12 servings.